k8s-school/k8s-school/homefs/istio/README.md

 # Istio installation

-Helm, the kubernetes package manager, is a prerequisite for Istio installation
+Helm, the kubernetes package manager, is a prerequisite for the choosen Istio installation method.

 ## Helm install and setup